Booking callbacks and appointments

 When an agent clicks in a date/time text box, Syntelate XA shows a date and time picker.
 This lets the agent easily set whatever date and time is required.
 If the agent is setting a callback, Syntelate XA then returns the customer’s record to them at that time.

 This is all well and good, and perhaps this is enough to meet your needs, but consider these points:

-- What if agents across your contact center all book callbacks for the same day and the same time?
+- What if agents across your contact centre all book callbacks for the same day and the same time?
 Who would then be available to handle inbound calls?

-- What if an agent unwittingly books a callback for a bank holiday, when your contact center is closed?
+- What if an agent unwittingly books a callback for a bank holiday, when your contact centre is closed?